 The first camping spot is right about .3 miles before you arrive at Lonesome Lake.
 As you descend from Jackass Pass, you’ll approach a small cluster of scattered forest on your left and here, you’ll see a few tiny footpaths leading into the woods.
-Here, there are about a dozen spots amongst the meadow suitable for pitching a tent.
+Here, there are about a dozen spots in the meadow suitable for pitching a tent.
 This is perhaps the most beautiful spot to camp in Cirque of Towers because you’ll be on an upper cliff band that gives you incredible views of Lonesome Lake and Pingora Peak from above.
 The con is that spots are less spacious and flat in terms of space to cook and hang out.

-The second and probably the probably most common option amongst backpackers here is to descend down toward Lonesome lake and camp in the meadows on the south and east sides of the lake.
+The second and probably the most common option amongst backpackers here is to descend down toward Lonesome Lake and camp in the meadows on the south and east sides of the lake.
 Many of the campsites on the south side are nice and spacious and have nice meadow views.
 Campsites on the east side of the lake are much more forested which can be nice, however, your views of the Cirque all be very limited.

 The last option is to camp out where climbers camp to climb different summits in the Cirque.
-This spot is what many refer to as the Cirque meadows due to its proximity to Cirque Lake itself.
-There are endless different spots to camp in this area but all of them are absolutely stunning since you are nestled in the center of looming granite towers in all directions.
+This spot is what many refer to as the Cirque Meadows due to its proximity to Cirque Lake itself.
+There are endless different spots to camp in this area but all of them are stunning since you are nestled in the center of looming granite towers in all directions.
 By camping here, you have the option to day hike out to Cirque Lake and Hidden Lake which are both otherworldly beautiful.
 Keep in mind that to get to these campsites, you’ll need to stay left at the climbers trail at Arrowhead Lake.
-See trail guide below for more details.
+See the trail guide below for more details.